Fairfax County Police Department: Controversies

 On August 29, 2013, John Geer was shot to death by Fairfax County Police Officer Adam Torres, after a 40-minute standoff.
-Geer was unarmed, but a gun was reportedly on the ground away from his body, as he stood inside the doorway of his Springfield house.
+Geer was unarmed, but a gun was reportedly on the ground away from his body, as he stood inside the doorway of his Springfield, Virginia house.
 Geer had his hands raised in the air as he was shot.
 Geer's partner filed a lawsuit, and was settled in 2015 for $3 million.
 Torres was indicted on the charge of second degree murder on August 17, 2015, and turned himself in to authorities.
 Torres was scheduled to stand trial on April 18, 2016.

 Several high profile and controversial officer-involved shootings, including the death of Geer, and one automobile accident where citizens were killed by Fairfax County police officers have led to calls for an independent review board to be appointed.
 On March 3, 2015, the Fairfax County Board of Supervisors established an ad hoc commission to review the police department's policies, practices, and programs regarding police-community relations, police-involved incidents, and public release of information.
 A report with recommendations from the commission was expected to be released in October 2015.